shawnweisfeld/FY18P20Labs/AzureIaaS/KubernetesContainers/step05.md

 ```

 ### Push demo app images to ACR

+*NOTE: This needs to be done on the same machine you built your docker images*

 List the local docker images.
 You should see the images built in the initial steps when deploying the application locally.

 ```